 I'm not a bsd user but iirc they do not use SysV init so at least there we should go for a seperate implementation matching their startup framework.

-#9 Updated by dnsmichi about 5 years ago
+#9 Updated by dnsmichi over 5 years ago

 during the show-errors feature from wolfang and now in git, i also changed the behavior when icinga daemon cannot be stopped in a timely manner.